kenkkin/SANCTUARY/README.md

 # The Sanctuary | Elio Wiesse

-This is Elio Wiesse's Final Projec Repo for MTEC-340-001
+This is Elio Wiesse's Final Project Repo for MTEC-340-001